island-is/island.is/handbook/technical-overview/auth/terminology.md

 **Client**

-An application making protected resource requests on behalf of a resource owner.
+An application making protected resource requests on behalf of a resource owner (such as a user).

 **Credential**